intermine/im-docs/docs/get-started/tutorial/index.rst

 Configure
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In the `~/.intermine` directory, update the webapp properties in your biotestmine.properties file].
+In the `~/.intermine` directory, update the webapp properties in your biotestmine.properties file.
 Update the following properties:

 * tomcat username and password
 * superuser username and password